Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Whisper.** As a Sleight, you whisper a short message that a creature you can see within range hears in its mind.
 You must be able to whisper the message in 10 seconds or less.

+**Puff of Smoke.** You create a puff of smoke that fills a sphere centered on you with a radius equal to your Spell Range.
+The smoke disperses at the start of your next turn.
+Every creature (including you) that enters the area or starts its turn there must succeed an Awareness check or become Blinded until the smoke is gone or it exists the area.

 ## Incantations
 The following is a list of Incantations.
 You can't cast the same Incantation two turns in a row.